MicrosoftDocs/fabric-docs/docs/data-warehouse/burstable-capacity.md

 Smaller  SKU sizes are often used for Dev/Test scenarios or ad-hoc workloads.
 The larger scale factor shown in the table gives more processing power that aligns with lower overall utilization typically found in those environments.

-Larger SKU sizes have access to more total capacity units, allowing for more complex workloads to run optimally.
+Larger SKU sizes have access to more total capacity units, allowing more complex workloads to run optimally.
+Therefore, if desired performance of a workload is not being achieved, [increasing the capacity SKU size](https://learn.microsoft.com/fabric/enterprise/scale-capacity) might be beneficial.

 > [!NOTE]
 > The max burstable scale factor in the above table may only be observable for extremely small time intervals.
 Often within a single query for seconds or even milliseconds.
 When using the capacity metrics app to observe burstable capacity note that the scale factor over longer durations will be much lower.